Bumble shares slide after weak forecast signals slow dating app turnaround

 "As we prioritize the execution of the important work we're undertaking to reposition Bumble App, we have taken a hard look at how we're allocating our resources across our portfolio," said departing CEO Lidiane Jones.

-At least six brokerages cut their price target on Bumble after its latest earnings report.
+At least nine brokerages cut their price target on Bumble after its latest earnings report.

 Bumble currently trades at 9.98 times the estimates of its earnings for the next 12 months, compared with 16.51 times for bigger rival Match Group.